oloc/g10b/install/readme.md

 If you have already install the all things and if you want to push some updates in the puppet stuff, you just have to do:

-    cd <root tree>/g10b/install
+    cd <root tree>/g10b
-    . ./config-master.sh -u
+    . ./install/config-master.sh -u

-This _-u option_ clone the github repository into a temporary directory and copy the puppet configuration files and manifests files.
+This _-u option_ pulls lthe github repository and copies the puppet configuration files and manifests files.
 And, if you are not offline (see below), this _-u option_ install puppet modules regarding the retrieved **modules.lst** file.

 ## Useful option
 You can toggle the **OffLine** parameter to 1 in the g10b/install/install.cfg if your are offline.
 This option can help if you want to launch without network and avoid the "apt-get" instructions and their friends.